For Residents of Jordan: Fulbright Foreign Student Program (FFSP) | A Cultural Exchange in the U.S.!

 About Fulbright – Jordan

-The Jordanian-American Commission for Educational Exchange, also known as the Fulbright Commission in Jordan, was established in May 1993 through a bilateral agreement between the Hashemite Kingdom of Jordan and the United States and is funded annually by both governments.
+The Jordanian-American Commission for Educational Exchange, also known as the Fulbright Commission in Jordan, was established under a bilateral agreement signed in May 1993 between the Hashemite Kingdom of Jordan and the United States.
+The commission receives annual funding from both governments and operates as an independent, binational, and non-profit organization.

 Frequently Asked Questions (FAQs)